These Chicken Kotleti are the ultimate Eastern European comfort food—light, juicy, and full of flavor. They are a hit with both kids and adults.

 Instructions

-- Wipe out the skillet with a paper towel before cooking the next batch.
+- Wipe the skillet clean with a paper towel, add more oil, and repeat the cooking process for the remaining patties.

 Olga, please help!
 I really really want to make kotlety for my kids, but